Mat Gardner: Huddersfield Giants

 Gardner joined from Castleford Tigers and made his Super League début in a match against Wakefield Trinity on 4 March 2006 for Huddersfield.
 He enjoyed a solid début season with the Huddersfield in 2006, which included a memorable hat-trick against the Catalans Dragons, and also played several games, which saw him line-up against his brother Ade Gardner.

 He played in Huddersfield's first seven games and scored 2 tries, although a long run in the reserves followed before he was recalled for the game against Harlequins RL.

 Salford Red Devils

 With Huddersfield signing David Hodgson from Salford and Rod Jensen being established on the other wing, Mat Gardner left Huddersfield and signed for Salford for the 2008 season.

 Harlequins RL

 Gardner moved to Harlequins RL for the 2009 Super League season.
 He then moved to Widnes, boarding and playing darts but never marking at The Sporties in St. Helens.

 Leigh Centurions

 He signed for Leigh for the 2012 season scoring 26 tries in 58 appearances up till the beginning of the 2014 season.

 International

 On 22 Feb 2020, Mat captained and coached Brazil in their 30-14 win over Peru in Sydney.

 International career

-Gardner was called up to represent Brazil in rugby union sevens at the Rio 2016 Olympic Games.
+Gardner played for the Brazil in the run up to the Rio 2016 Olympic Games.
+However he was not selected for the Olympic team.

 In 2020 he played one game for the Brazil national rugby league team.